Vivek563/vivek563/README.md

 <h3 align="center">Inquisitive: An engaging Android frontend application designed to spark curiosity and encourage exploration.</h3>

-# 💫 About Me:
+# 💫 About Me: </br>
-• My time is consistently occupied with cool projects.
+• My time is consistently occupied with cool projects.</br>
-• I’m currently learning TypeScript 💻
+• I’m currently learning TypeScript 💻</br>
-• Fun fact: I've taken so many photos that my memory card needed a vacation.
+• Fun fact: I've taken so many photos that my memory card needed a vacation.</br>
-• I'm always open to have a chit-chat with you :)
+• I'm always open to have a chit-chat with you :)</br>

 ## 🌐 Socials: